Eruant/gulp-boilerplate/README.md

 This task compiles all source files

 ### scripts
-This task validates the JavaScript and compiles it
+This task validates the JavaScript, runs tests and compiles it

 ### styles
 This task runs compass to compile the SCSS files into CSS